dulvui/simondalvai.org/src/content/blog/dev-cert-linux.md

 openssl x509 -in AppleWWDRCAG4.cer -inform DER -out AppleWWDRCAG4.pem -outform PEM
 ```

-5. Convert your cert plus Apple's cert to p12 format (choose a password for the .p12):
+5. Convert your cert plus Apple's cert to p12 format (choose a password for the .p12).
-Note: use -legacy if using opensssl v3.x https://stackoverflow.com/questions/70431528/mac-verification-failed-during-pkcs12-import-wrong-password-azure-devops
+Note: use -legacy if using opensssl v3.x .
+Found on [StackOverflow](https://stackoverflow.com/questions/70431528/mac-verification-failed-during-pkcs12-import-wrong-password-azure-devops)
 ```sh
 openssl pkcs12 -export -legacy -out distribution.p12 -inkey distribution.key -in distribution.pem -certfile AppleWWDRCAG4.pem
 ```

 6. Finally, update any Provisioning Profile with the new cert, and download them from dev portal.
    Now you can also sign any Provisioning Profiles with the new certificate and use them to release apps.

 ## Use in CI/CD like Github Actions
 The Developer Certificate and Provisioning Profile can be imported in any CI/CD system, like Github Actions.